TheHumblePotato/Partial-Insanity/need2code.md

 3. in image rooms, puzzles can clip out of view
 4. mind map doesnt draw some arrows
 5. solving locks linked to a meta doesnt make the meta solved
-6. Starting room meta - it says love mr. bob so we think the last name is bob, right? but bob goes in the first answer box where the first name should go...

 ## Visual
 1. scroll bars around pdf
 2. locks don't looks good
 3. need better background
-4. FAVICON.
+4. missing fullscreen button
-5. THE X IS ON TOP OF THE THREE DOTS AND THE FULL SCREEN BUTTON IS ON TOP OF THE PRINT BUTTON.

 ## Suggestions
-1. make answer box auto lowercase, strip spaces and unnecessary chars
-2. make hints more customized
+1. make hints more customized
-3. be able to create 1+ answer boxes in a puzzle
+2. be able to create 1+ answer boxes in a puzzle
-4. create multipuzzles (puzzles with many answers)
+3. create multipuzzles (puzzles with many answers)
-5. make solved puzzles show answers (on the room page and when you click on a solved puzzle)
+4. make solved puzzles show answers (on the room page and when you click on a solved puzzle) [THIS IS IMPOSSIBLE...]
-6. rules button disappears after leaving starting room
+5. use jpgs instead of pdfs

+## Puzzle Stuff
+1. tarting room meta - it says love mr. bob so we think the last name is bob, right? but bob goes in the first answer box where the first name should go...